PatrickJS/swap-case/README.md

 [![Test coverage][coveralls-image]][coveralls-url]
 [![Gittip][gittip-image]][gittip-url]

-Swap the case of a string.
+Swap the case of a string with non-ASCII character support.
 Also handles non-string entities, such as objects with a `toString` property, numbers and booleans.
 Empty values (`null` and `undefined`) will come out as an empty string.

 ## Installation